Last Updated on

 - List of any major health issues such as Cancer, heart attacks, strokes, HIV, sleep apnea, depression, anxiety etc.

-- Any use tobacco products within the last year?
+- Any use of tobacco products within the last year?

 - What is your current height and weight?